nealalan/LAB-AWS_webserver_via_terraform/README.md

 We will be referring to these in our variables in our terraform script.

 ## Create an Elastic IP address
-IMPORTANT: An elastic IP may occur a charge if you take longer than an hour to submit the terraform script.
-Be prepared to manually delete the Elastic IP if you destroy your project or instance!!!
-You are manually creating this Elastic IP.
-Terraform WILL NOT delete this for you!
-- It is possible for Terraform to manually create an Elastic IP address.
-I choose to manually create my own because some users may choose to manage their DNS records outside of AWS.
 - Go to VPC, Click Elastic IP, Click Allocate New Address and select Amazon Pool.
   - Make a note of the IP address.
 You will need it later.

+- IMPORTANT: An elastic IP may incur an hourly charge ($0.003) if you take longer than an hour to submit the terraform script.   - Be prepared to manually delete the Elastic IP if you destroy your project or instance!!!
+  - You are manually creating this Elastic IP.
+Terraform WILL NOT manage or delete this for you!
+  - It's a benefit to keep an Elastic IP so you don't have to go change your DNS records IP address anytime your instance is restarted.
+- SIDE NOTE: It is possible for Terraform to manually create an Elastic IP address.
+  - I choose to manually create my own, becaus I'd have to manage my DNS records everytime terraform destroyed my Elastic IP.

 ## Customize the script
 ```bash
 $ atom vpc.tf
 ```
-1) Remove documentation that is irrelevant to the your site.
+1. Remove documentation that is irrelevant to the your site.
-2) Change variables project_name.
+2. Change variables project_name.
 This is what your VPC will be named.
-3) Set your pub_key_path.
+3. Set your pub_key_path.
 This is the file you created from the private key in the .ssh/ folder.
-4) Set your creds_path and creds_profile.
+4. Set your creds_path and creds_profile.
 The creds fields are the AWS keys we saved.
-5) Add the instance_assigned_elastic_ip as the Elastic IP address you created.
+5. Add the instance_assigned_elastic_ip as the Elastic IP address you created.
-6) Find your local IP address as add_my_inbound_ip_cidr:
+6. Find your local IP address as add_my_inbound_ip_cidr:
 ```bash
 $ curl -4 ifconfig.co
 ```
-7) (optional) Set your CIDR ranges.
+7. (optional) Set your CIDR ranges.
 For this project we only need a couple of IP addresses, but you also want to learn CIDR addressing from a scalable perspective.
   - [VPC CIDR Address](https://github.com/nealalan/EC2_Ubuntu_LEMP/blob/master/README.md#vpc-cidr-address) and [Public Subnet](https://github.com/nealalan/EC2_Ubuntu_LEMP/blob/master/README.md#vpc-public-subnetwork-subnet)
   - You can probably leave the CIDR ranges as listed.
-8) Change variables subnet_1_name and subnet_2_name.
+8. Change variables subnet_1_name and subnet_2_name.
-9) Name your pub_key_name what you want it to be called in the AWS Keys library.
+9. Name your pub_key_name what you want it to be called in the AWS Keys library.
-10) The ami variable should be fine unless you want to install a different version of Ubuntu.
+10. The ami variable should be fine unless you want to install a different version of Ubuntu.

 Regarding the rest of the script, as of now, you shouldn't have to edit any of it, at least not for the scope of this lab.

 ## Run the script!
-1. TEST: This will show you any errors you have and give you details of everything that will be created by terraform.
+1. TEST: This will show you potential errors and give you details of resources that will be created by terraform.
 ```bash
 terraform plan
 ```
 2. RUN the script for real!
-After the script completed, you can explore your new Infrascture on AWS under VPC and EC2.
+After the script complets, you can explore your new Infrascture on AWS under VPC and EC2.
 ```bash
 $ terraform apply
 ```